List of Emmerdale characters introduced in 2007: Douglas Potts

 Doug returns to the village for Laurel's wedding to Marlon Dingle (Mark Charnock), and he moves in with the couple and their children for a while.
 He reveals to Laurel and Marlon that Laurel's mother, Hilary, has begun a relationship with an Italian man named Alberto.
 He rekindles his relationship with Diane, and his friendship with Leyla.
 He starts a vlog about gardening and builds up a fan base, however other residents find this silly, which humiliates Doug.
 In early 2015, Doug notices that Laurel is drinking more than normal, and soon realises that she has descended into alcoholism.
 He tries to stop Laurel from drinking, but his actions result in Laurel throwing Doug out, forcing him to move in with Diane.
 Doug's worries for Laurel's health grow when she is hospitalised after choking on her own vomit after drinking two bottles of wine.
 He mentions his concerns regarding Laurel's drinking to Diane numerous times.
 Doug is upset to hear that Hilary has died from heart failure, but is furious at her funeral when Alberto acts as if he knew Hilary for longer than he did, despite Doug's almost fifty-year marriage to Hilary.
 Doug is later heartbroken to learn that Diane has stomach cancer.
 He supports Diane as she decides to sell her share of The Woolpack.

 Doug finds out that Laurel is remarrying Ashley, which concerns him as Ashley has dementia.
 Laurel later miscarries her and Ashley's baby, and Doug realises he does not agree with Ashley and Laurel's marriage, and tried to talk Laurel out of it, but this only results in a rift in their relationship.
-They later reconcile on Laurel's hen night party, where Doug also discovers Laurel is still pregnant, and Doug witnesses Laurel and Ashley wedding the following day.
+They later reconcile on Laurel's hen night party, where Doug also discovers Laurel is still pregnant, and Doug witnesses Laurel and Ashley's wedding the following day.
 Their happiness is short lived as Ashley suffers a "mini-stroke" which results in him losing months from his memory, leading him to believe he is still dating Harriet Finch (Katherine Dow Blyton).
 Doug gives Laurel a shoulder to cry on, but Ashley suddenly and miraculously remembers his wedding.
 Diane and Doug invest in Eric's B&B becoming co-owners alongside Eric.
 At the same time, Diane sells her share of the pub to Charity Dingle (Emma Atkins), however, Doug does not trust her.
 He later serves behind the bar whenever he can, before going to Spain to help Diane look after an ill Annie Sugden (Sheila Mercier).